 Due in part to the appetite-suppressing effect of ketosis, fewer calories are consumed—resulting in weight and adipose tissue loss along with lowered blood glucose, triglycerides, and saturated fatty acids.

 Additional applications of ketogenic diet therapies for other conditions have grown exponentially in recent years.
-Benefits have been reported in a multitude of neurological disorders and animal models of disorders including autism spectrum disorder, certain mitochondrial diseases, diabetes, migraine, Prader-Willi syndrome, neurodegenerative diseases including Alzheimer’s and Parkinson’s, multiple sclerosis, traumatic brain injury, and stroke.
+Benefits have been reported in a multitude of neurological disorders and animal models of disorders including autism spectrum disorder, certain mitochondrial diseases, diabetes, migraine, Prader-Willi syndrome, neurodegenerative diseases including Alzheimer’s and Parkinson’s, multiple sclerosis, traumatic brain injury, stroke and mental illness.
 New research may expand the mission of the Charlie Foundation and Matthew’s Friends—or may bring new partners supporting metabolic therapies for diverse applications.

 In response to the increasing demands for adult resources, the Charlie Foundation produced a guide in 2014 titled “Modified Ketogenic Therapy for Neurologic and Other Conditions.”
 Intended for use under medical supervision, it describes portion sizes for protein, fat, and carbohydrate and advice for optimal nutrition.
 The Charlie Foundation has shared resources with oncology medical professionals and expanded its website information to include this new population of users.
 A new link on the charliefoundation.org landing page has been added to ketogenic diet studies conducted through the NIH for cancer, epilepsy, and other disorders.